docker-for-data-science/docker-for-data-science-tutorial/README.md

 #### Windows

-Note: Windows 10 users can use the Linux subsystem to install Docker and Docker-Compose.
+> **Note:** Windows 10 users can use the Linux subsystem to install Docker and Docker-Compose.
 [Instructions from a post we found on Medium](https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4).
+>
-Please also make sure to install Docker-Compose when you are installing Docker.
+> Please also make sure to install Docker-Compose when you are installing Docker.
+Then proceed to Step 2

 Otherwise, we have created a VM image.
 USB sticks with the image will be available at the tutorial